This module defines some constants useful for checking character

 Return a list of the words of the string s.
 If the optional

-second argument sep is absent or
+second argument sep is absent or None, the words are

 separated by arbitrary strings of whitespace characters (space, tab,